tungs/unrandomize/README.md

 `unrandomize` overrides `Math.random` with a seedable pseudorandom number generator.
 The generator uses the [xorshift128+ algorithm][xorshift], which is the built-in algorithm for [`Math.random()`][Math-random] in common web browsers since around 2015-2016.

 ### Why use this?
 Programs that use [`Math.random()`][Math-random] can produce results that are hard to recreate, because the internal state used to generate those numbers is not directly accessible.
-By overriding [`Math.random`][Math-random] with one that has the same initial state, and an assignable and retrievable state, it's easier to recreate results.
+By overriding [`Math.random`][Math-random] with a generator has an assignable and retrievable state, it's easier to recreate results. `unrandomize` uses the same initial state so until its state is seeded or set by the user, it produces the same series of numbers on every rerun.

 ## Installing
 ### In Browser